britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

 In summary, our experiments show that the spin bit is suitable for purpose, can be implemented with minimal disruption, and that most of the problems identified with it in specific corner cases can be easily mitigated.
+See
-See {{SPINBIT-REPORT}} for more.
+{{SPINBIT-REPORT}} for more.

 # Use Cases for Passive RTT Measurement

-This section describes current use cases for passive RTT measurement with TCP, i.e., the matching of packets based on sequence and acknowledgment numbers, or timestamps and timestamp echoes, in order to generate upstream and downstream RTT samples which can be added to get end-to-end RTT, as with handshake RTT in
-{{other-bad-ideas}}.
-These current use cases would be consumers of RTT samples measured from the spin bit as in {{usage}}.
+This section describes use cases for passive RTT measurement.
+Most of these are currently achieved with TCP, i.e., the matching of packets based on sequence and acknowledgment numbers, or timestamps and timestamp echoes, in order to generate upstream and downstream RTT samples which can be added to get end-to-end RTT.
+These use cases could be achieved with QUIC by replacing sequence/acknowledgement and timestamp analysis with spin bit analysis, as described in {{usage}}.

+This section currently focuses on a single use case, interdomain troubleshooting; additional use cases will be added in future revisions; see https://github.com/britram/draft-trammell-spin-bit/issues for use cases we are currently considering.

-In all cases, the basic measurement methodology follows one of a few basic variants.
-The RTT evolution of a flow or a set of flows can be compared to baseline or expected RTT measurements for flows with the same characterisitcs... \[EDITOR'S NOTE: other variants go here]
+In any case, the measurement methodology follows one of a few basic variants:

+- The RTT evolution of a flow or a set of flows can be compared to baseline or expected RTT measurements for flows with the same characterisitcs in order to detect or localize latency issues in a specific network.

+- The RTT evolution of a single flow can also be examined in detail to diagnose performance issues with that flow.

+- The spin bit can be used to generate a large number of samples of RTT for a flow aggregate (e.g., all flows between two given networks) without regard to temporal evolution of the RTT, in order to examine the distribution of RTTs for flows that should shart the same paths.

 ## Interdomain Troubleshooting

-\[EDITOR'S NOTE: Emile, anything to add here?]

-\[EDITOR'S NOTE: this is rewritten from Roni's text on video; Roni, please check.]

 Network access providers are often the first point of contact by their customers when network problems impact the performance of bandwidth-intensive